Photography project inspiration

 This effect is amplified at both wider apertures and the longest or widest focal lengths of a zoom lens.
 Lens manufacturers work hard to avoid chromatic aberration and other distortions using various mixes of elements and specialist elements, such as Nikon’s Super ED and Short-wavelength Refractive glass.
 But all lenses are susceptible to at least some chromatic aberration – and that's where the best photo editing software (opens in new tab) comes in!

 You’re most likely to encounter noticeable color fringing when shooting in high-contrast lighting conditions, but that’s not to suggest you should avoid these situations.
-Editing software has made chromatic aberration easy to remove in post-production and in this article we’ll show you a couple of easy ways to combat chromatic aberration in Adobe CC.
+Editing software has made chromatic aberration easy to remove in post-production and in this article we’ll show you a couple of easy ways to combat chromatic aberration in Adobe Photoshop CC (opens in new tab).

 You can remove chromatic aberration using Photoshop’s Lens Correction filter, but the quickest way to banish fringing is to check the Remove Chromatic Aberration checkbox in either Camera Raw or Lightroom’s Lens Correction panels.
 Photoshop comes into its own if you want to selectively edit your shot or remove stubborn examples of color fringing via a non-destructive method using layer masks.